moding-il/bizdoc.core/README.md

 # bizdoc.core

 BizDoc is a developer framework for designing organization forms.
-It includes a mailbox -like user interface, a worflow engine, and set of business intelligence feature.
+It includes a mailbox -like user interface, a workflow engine, and set of business intelligence feature.

 ## Setting up